neuschaefer/reform-handbook/src/source/parts.rst

 Battery Packs
 =============

 MNT Reform has two identical battery packs, referred to as the Left and Right packs.
-Each pack has four 3.2V cells with LiFePO4 chemistry.
-You may be tempted to try cells of other chemistries like LiIon, **but never do this, as these are incompatible.**
+Each pack has four 18650 cells with LiFePO4 chemistry and 3.2V.
+You may be tempted to try cells of other chemistries like LiIon or NiMH, **but never do this, as these are incompatible.**

 **Only use LiFePO4 cells with MNT Reform!**